nadamahmoud00/Transportation/README.md

-Spain Transportation Analytics 🚆
+🚆 Spain Transportation Analytics

-Project Overview
+📌 Project Overview

-This project analyzes transportation data in Spain using an end-to-end Data Engineering & Business Intelligence workflow.
+Spain Transportation Analytics is a Business Intelligence project that analyzes transportation data in Spain using an end-to-end Data Engineering workflow.
-The solution was built using:
+The project was developed using:

 SQL Server Integration Services
 Power BI
 Power Query

-The project focuses on cleaning, transforming, integrating, and visualizing transportation trip data collected from multiple Excel and CSV files.
+The goal of the project is to transform raw transportation datasets from multiple Excel and CSV files into a clean, structured, and interactive analytical dashboard.

-Project Objectives
+🎯 Project Objectives
-Build a clean transportation dataset from multiple raw files Perform data transformation and preprocessing
+Build a clean transportation dataset from multiple raw files Perform data preprocessing and transformation
-Handle missing values, duplicates, and data errors Create meaningful KPIs and insights
+Handle missing values, duplicates, and data quality issues Create meaningful KPIs and business insights
-Design an interactive dashboard for transportation analysis in Spain Dataset Information
+Design an interactive dashboard for transportation analytics 📂 Dataset Information

-The dataset contains transportation trip information including:
+The dataset contains transportation trip information such as:

 Train Type
 Train Class